SteveBarnett/Remixing/_thinking/one-bright-impearlmanence-unit.md

 ## So what?

 A far question about all this One Bright Pearl and Friends gathering is: so what?
 For me, this has been an exploration of an angle into a little more peace and calm in the midst of, finding space around, some big waves and high-energy swells of emotion.
+It also makes things feel a bit less personal.
+In the "it's not your fault" kind of way.

 "Everything" includes not just our bodies, but also internal and external manifestations in the world.
 Our actions.
 Our emotions, feelings, thoughts, stories.